leonplanken/robust-rail-solver/README.md

 ```

-# Issues
+## Issues
-There is knwonk issue when using the new `.devcontainer` of the project.
-It might happpen that after switching to the new version, the following error will be rased when running the solver
+There is a known issue when using the new `.devcontainer` of the project.
+It might happen that after switching to the new version, the following error will be raised when running the solver:

-## Issue 1
+### Issue 1
 ```bash
 /usr/share/dotnet/sdk/8.0.411/Microsoft.Common.CurrentVersion.targets(3829,5): error MSB3491: Could not write lines to file "obj/Debug/net8.0/HIP.csproj.CoreCompileInputs.cache".
 Access to the path '/workspace/robust-rail-solver/ServiceSiteScheduling/obj/Debug/net8.0/HIP.csproj.CoreCompileInputs.cache' is denied.  [/workspace/robust-rail-solver/ServiceSiteScheduling/HIP.csproj]
 ```